Other ways of treating cancer pain

 As well as painkillers, there are other ways to help control cancer pain and this page tells you about them.
 There is information about

 Cancer treatments can help to reduce pain by shrinking a tumour and reducing pressure on nerves or surrounding tissues.
-This is called palliative treatment.
-It won't cure the cancer, but can reduce or get rid of symptoms.
+When cancer treatment is given with the main aim of reducing or getting rid of symptoms rather than curing the cancer, it is called palliative treatment.
 Treatments used in this way include

 You may have some side effects from palliative cancer treatments.
 But the aim is to make you feel better, so your cancer specialist will try to choose treatments that have as few side effects as possible.